Does Your Website Run On WordPress? How To Tell

 Which of the options below would you choose?

-B) The same eye-catching, professional-looking site, but at a cost that turns out to be significantly less than the cost of getting option ”A”.
+B) The same eye-catching, professional-looking site, but at a cost that turns out to be significantly less than the cost of getting option “A” above.

-If you went with site ”B” above, then you need to know more about WordPress, why WordPress can provide you with an expensive-looking website that could cost far less to build than websites built with web-building software … and how to tell the two types apart!
+If you picked option ”B” above, then you need to learn more about WordPress, why WordPress can provide you with an eye-catching website that will typically turn out to be far less expensive to build than websites which use a website building application … and how to tell the two apart!

 WordPress is the world’s most used online publishing platform and content management system (CMS).
-It is a budget-friendly CMS application that is ideally suited for most types of business applications.
+It is a budget-friendly content management system that is ideally suited for local businesses.

-Whether your reason for having a web site is for personal blogging or business use, WordPress is easy enough for a beginner with no technical knowledge to use, and offers many helpful extensions that make your website more effective in terms of getting your content published, promoting visitor engagement, generating business leads and sales, enhancing your site’s functionality, etc.
+Whether your reason for having an online presence is for personal blogging or business use, WordPress is easy enough for a newbie with no technical skills to use, yet it offers a range of helpful features that make your web site highly effective when it comes to getting your content published, promoting visitor interaction, generating business leads and sales, enhancing your site’s functionality, scalability, etc.

-And if you don’t have a website yet, or are thinking of getting a website built, then wouldn’t it be great to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for your business to a smaller budget if required?
+And if you don’t have a website yet, or are considering getting one built, then wouldn’t it be great to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built quite inexpensively?

-Do you need to know if your website is powered by WordPress?
-Maybe you’ve come to this page because you’ve heard wonderful things about all of the great advantages of using WordPress, and you’re now wondering if your site runs on the WordPress software, or some other website application.
+Do you need to know if a website is powered by WordPress?
+Maybe you’ve come here because you’ve heard about WordPress, and you’re now wondering if your site was built using WordPress, or some other CMS.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?